 To me, the instrumental is a direct contrast from the lyric content.
 The melodic part sounds like it could’ve be sampled from another “pop” song, almost giving a happier vibe, and then it surprises you.
 The bouncy rhythm is also a nice contrast to the lushness of the vocals, thank you reverb.
 I’m also a big fan of the percussion in this song; it has so many layers and just ties the whole song together (as a good percussion track should!!)

 Overall its a really solid track.
-Gets me in feels a little, but I can also bump to it.
+It gets me in my feels a little, but I can also bump to it.

 3. God Damnit (with Illenium)